 "As more and more people buy iPhone 6's we are seeing a lower percentage of them adopting or trying Apple Pay," said Jared Schrieber, CEO of InfoScout.
 "That shouldn't necessarily be a surprise as we move from people who are early adopters and more likely to try things, to later adopters who are not."

 The results can in part be attributed to security concerns, as customers declining to use Apple Pay for this reason jumped from 15 percent to 19 percent.
 On a related note, it appears poor user experiences are having a detrimental effect on 4 percent of existing users who are no longer willing to use the service out of fear that it might not work.

 Apple's customer outreach program also has a long way to go.
 The number of iPhone owners who have not yet to tried the system because they don't know how it works rose slightly from 31 percent in March to 34 percent in June.

 In spite of the seemingly negative survey results, Apple Pay remains one of the most popular touchless payment solutions around, thanks in no small part to iPhone's gigantic install base.
-For its fiscal third quarter of 2015, Apple reported iPhone sales of 400 participating issuers.
+For its fiscal third quarter of 2015, Apple reported iPhone sales of As Apple Pay-compatible devices proliferate, Apple is working to expand backend support and just recently passed a milestone by netting support from 400 participating issuers.
 On the other side of the equation are merchants that are slowly warming to the idea of NFC-based transactions.

 It should be noted that the InfoScout survey covers only the U.S. market, a demographic much more familiar with credit card swiping than tap-to-pay.
 Apple is slowly rolling out Apple Pay internationally as it reaches agreements with major banks and most recently launched the service in the UK.
 Other regions that have long since integrated touchless payment methods into their respective shopping cultures, like China and Japan, have yet to be tapped.